-Diverse group of faculty: Proposals must involve a diverse group of at least 4 Water Institute affiliated faculty members: up to two from the College of Agricultural and Life Sciences, up to two from the College of Liberal Arts and Sciences, and up to one from the Department of Environmental Engineering Sciences.
+Diverse group of faculty: Proposals must involve a diverse group of at least 4 Water Institute affiliated faculty members: up to two from the College of Agricultural and Life Sciences, up to two from the College of Liberal Arts and Sciences, up to one from the School of Natural Resources and up one from the Engineering School of Sustainable Infrastructure and Environment.
 Participation of additional faculty members from other Colleges/Departments affiliated with the Water Institute is encouraged.
 No faculty member that is currently participating in the 2011 WIGF cohort may participate in a proposed 2013 cohort.

 Comprehensive interdisciplinary theme: Proposals must describe a comprehensive interdisciplinary theme in an emerging area of water science appropriate for doctoral-level research that will serve as the foundation for graduate fellow activities.
 The proposal should describe the major individual research efforts for each of the graduate fellows and how they would be integrated to form the thematic basis for the interdisciplinary project.
 The research efforts should be described in sufficient detail for reviewers to assess their disciplinary scientific merit and relevance to the interdisciplinary project theme.
-The proposal should describe existing funding available to support the proposed research, and/or specific plans to obtain external funding for research expenses.
+The proposal should describe existing funding available to support the proposed research, and specific plans to obtain external funding for research expenses.

 Strong collaborative interactions: In addition to describing individual and collaborative research within the proposed theme, the proposal must describe proposed activities that will enhance the faculty-graduate fellow cohort's integration and help them develop skills to work in a collaborative interdisciplinary environment.
-These activities should be integrated with the research activities and be designed to enhance trans-disciplinary competencies i.e. foster the ability to work in diverse teams; create a system of communication and exchange that keeps cohort engaged; provide instruction in ethics and the responsible conduct of research; and/or provide training in communication of the substance and importance of research to disciplinary experts, interdisciplinary collaborators, and lay audiences.
-Examples of potential integrative group activities include summer field/travel experiences; development/team teaching of undergraduate courses; group projects with external stakeholders/agencies; participation in training programs focused on skill building in interdisciplinary teamwork, leadership, communication and information sharing; and organization and participation in interdisciplinary seminar series (i.e. Water Institute Distinguished Scholar Seminar series) and conferences (i.e. Biennial Water Institute Symposium).
+These activities should be integrated with the research activities and be designed to enhance transdisciplinary competencies i.e. foster the ability to work in diverse teams; create a system of communication and exchange that keeps cohort engaged; provide instruction in ethics and the responsible conduct of research; and/or provide training in communication of the substance and importance of research to disciplinary experts, interdisciplinary collaborators, and lay audiences.
+Examples of potential integrative group activities include joint field experiences; development/team teaching of undergraduate courses; group projects with external stakeholders/agencies; participation in training programs focused on skill building in interdisciplinary teamwork, leadership, communication and information sharing; and organization and participation in interdisciplinary seminar series (i.e. Water Institute Distinguished Scholar Seminar series) and conferences (i.e. Biennial Water Institute Symposium).
+The 2011 WIGF program has demonstrated that colocation of the student cohort in a common office space is extremely valuable.